petrus-mikkola/petrus-mikkola.github.io/_pages/about.md

 My research has been centered around probabilistic methods for human-in-the-loop machine learning and multi-information source optimization.
 The main areas of focus include Bayesian optimization, elicitation (such as knowledge elicitation, prior elicitation, and preference learning), and human-AI teaming.<br>

 <h2>Experience and Applications</h2>

+The ML methods relevant to my research can be harnessed to incorporate human perspectives into machine learning systems, such as addressing AI alignment issues.

-In the course of addressing real-world challenges and conducting research projects, I have utilized a range of machine learning techniques.
-These include Bayesian inference, deep learning, Gaussian processes, and reinforcement learning.
-I have worked with various applications, such as developing predictive models for real estate pricing, designing recommendation systems for EdTech products, and implementing preference learning algorithms.
+Besides, I've utilized a variety of ML techniques including Bayesian methods, deep learning, Gaussian processes, and reinforcement learning.
+My applied experience spans diverse areas, including predictive modeling for real estate pricing, EdTech recommendation system design, and preference learning algorithms.

 <h2>Community involvement</h2>
 I have acted as a reviewer for IEEE TPAMI, AISTATS2022, and AISTATS2023 (awarded top-10% reviewer).